Newfoundland pony

 The Newfoundland pony is a breed of pony originating in Newfoundland, Canada.
-They are sturdy and muscular ponies, found in many colors, including the relatively rare white coloration.
-The Newfoundland developed from a mix of English, Irish and Scottish pony breeds brought to Newfoundland by settlers over a period of four centuries.
+They are sturdy and muscular ponies, found in many colors.
+The Newfoundland developed from a mix of English, Irish, and Scottish pony breeds brought to Newfoundland by settlers over a period of four centuries.
 Initially free-roaming, they crossbred to produce the modern type.
 They were used by settlers as draft and multi-purpose ponies until the mid-20th century, when they were brought almost to the point of extinction by mechanization and slaughter.
 The population rebounded slightly after the formation of a breed registry in 1980, but still remains low.
 In 1997, the Newfoundland pony was declared a heritage breed of Newfoundland and Labrador, which afforded it protection under the law, but the breed has not yet been recognized under the Canadian federal Animal Pedigree Act.
 As of 2008, there were 248 registered ponies of breeding age, out of a total population of 361.
 In 2013, the widely dispersed breeding population is still estimated at between 200 and 250 animals.